SoLoHK525/valorant-api/README.md

 const APIKey = "RGAPI-5aca53b4-d92b-11ea-87d0-0242ac130003"; // Your API Key

-const valorant = new API(Regions.NA, APIKey); // An API instance for Valorant query
+// The third parameter is the Region for the Account API

-// Since the Account API only support Regions at ASIA | AMERICAS | EUROPE const account = new API(Regions.ASIA, APIKey); // An API instance for Account query
+// choose the one that is the closest to you const valorant = new API(Regions.NA, APIKey, Regions.AMERICAS); // An API instance for Valorant query

 // Example of the Usage of VAL-CONTENT-V1 API valorant.ContentV1.getContent(Locales["en-US"]).then(content => {